joeclark-phd/data-engineers-manual/manuscript/chapter02.md

 prices or weather data, and if your users are going to use the data as a table, to compute averages or produce charts and graphs, the CSV format may be a very good fit.
 In addition, CSV uses bytes very efficiently.
-Except for the commas, and the optional header row, everything else in the file is data.
+Except for the commas and the header row, everything else in the file is data.

 However, the CSV format is limited in its ability to represent data with a more complex or flexible structure.
 If you wanted to transmit data about